purdue-tracelab/go1_cpp_cmake/README.md

 ./simulate ./../model/humanoid/humanoid.xml
 ```

 If a simulation window pops up and a human falls over, then you're able to run MuJoCo successfully!
 Note that 3.2.7 was the latest stable release at the time of making this repo, so if you want to use newer versions, double-check it won't clash with Python dependencies for your system.
-If it won't, ***please*** don't replace your Python installation.
-You will break your Linux terminal and OS, and have to factor the drive/VM, so ***please please please*** be careful about this (AJ and I did this like three times before realizing).
+If it will, ***please*** don't replace your Python installation.
+You will break your Linux terminal and OS, and have to factor the drive/VM, so ***please please please*** be careful about this (AJ and I did this like three times before realizing what the issue was, and had to reset our VMs).

 ## Step 2: Install Eigen3